-Controlling Particle Size in Self-Pressurized Aerosol Packages
+Particle Size Control in Aerosol Packages

-By John Chadwick, Aerosol Technical Solutions

-129 Harriman Hill Road, Raymond, NH,- tel: 603-895-0778; E-mail: chadwick.john@comcast.net

-When the actuator is pressed on an aerosol can, the valve is opened, and a stream of liquid product travels thought the valve and exits the can.
-(See Fig. 1) Simple, right?
-Consider this - as the product stream exits the terminal orifice of the actuator, an amazing feat of physics occurs.
-The liquid stream is instantaneously and explosively converted into tens of thousands of discrete particles every second that the valve is held open.
-This metamorphosis is attributed to several factors but most notably to an immediate and violent phase change.
-The propellant (a hydrocarbon, such as propane, butane, isobutane, or a fluorocarbon, such as FC-152, or changes from a liquid to a gas as it exits the can.
-The explosive nature of this change literally blows apart the liquid stream into discrete particles.
-Controlling the resultant particle size is the topic of this paper, and one of the factors behind a great spray finish.
+By JOHN CHADWICK Aerosol Technical Solutions www.spraynow.com Phone: 603-895-0778 eMail: chadwick.john@comcast.net neously converted into tens of thousands of discrete particles every second that the valve is held open.
+This metamorphosis is attributed to several factors, but most notably to an immediate phase change.
+The liquefied propellant-a hydrocarbon, such as propane, butane, iso-butane, or, a hvdrofluorocarbon, such as HFC-152, or HFC-132-changes from a liquid to a gas as it exits the can.
+The volatile nature of this phase change disperses the liquid stream into discrete particles.
+Controlling the resultant particle size is the topic of this paper, and, one of the primary factors behind aerool product performance.